Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Testnet Ledger Connection

 In order to properly run the XRP application, I had to connect to the proper [testnet servers](https://xrpl.org/xrp-testnet-faucet.html) which has `WebSocket` & `JSON` server connections.
-This connection allowed me to launch my application with the proper connection.
+This debugging allowed me to launch my application with the proper connection.

 ----------------